cleankicks11/CyberSecurityProjects/README.md

 The files in this repository were used to configure the network depicted below.

-CyberSecurityProjects/Diagrams/
+CyberSecurityProjects/Diagrams/Untitled Diagram.drawio

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the cyberSecurityProjects/Ansible/ file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._

 This document contains the following details:
 - Description of the Topologu